nesquena/resume/README.md

 Feel free to poke around to get a sense for my coding style.
 I always put a lot of emphasis on documentation and making it easy for developers to get started.
+I also do my best to do proper unit-testing where appropriate to ensure the correctness of my projects.

 # Links